Shubhamsingh0557/Week-1-Introduction-to-python-programmig/README.md

         in, not in

-4. # Input and Output:
+# 4. Input and Output:

 ➤ Input
-Used to take user input from the console. name = input("Enter your name: ")
+Used to take user input from the console.

+    name = input("Enter your name: ")

 ➤ Output
 Used to display information.

     print("Hello,", name)

-5. # Conditional Statements (if-else)
+# 5. Conditional Statements (if-else)
-Conditional statements control the flow of execution based on conditions. age = 18 if age >= 18:
+* Conditional statements control the flow of execution based on conditions.

+      age = 18
+      if age >= 18:
       print("Eligible to vote")
       else:
       print("Not eligible")

-- You can also use elif for multiple conditions.
+-- You can also use elif for multiple conditions.

-6. # Loops
+# 6. Loops
-Loops are used to execute a block of code repeatedly.
+* Loops are used to execute a block of code repeatedly.

-➤ For Loop
+➤ For Loop:

        for i in range(5):
        print(i)

-- Iterates over a sequence (like list, tuple, string, or range).
+-- Iterates over a sequence (like list, tuple, string, or range).

-➤ While Loop
+➤ While Loop:

        count = 0
        while count < 5:
        print(count)
        count += 1

-- Continues as long as the condition is True.
+-- Continues as long as the condition is True.